 Presenting a short report and action plan that outlines future steps for implementation and further opportunities.
 Businesses will also be encouraged to hold an exit interview to gain valuable feedback.

-No, Creative Fuse Tees Valley placement schemes are free for eligible* businesses and freelancers, funded through Teesside University.
+No, the internships are free for eligible* businesses and freelancers and are funded through Teesside University.

 Not necessarily.
 Your organisation may simply be looking to benefit from an extra highly skilled resource, which would allow students to work across a range of projects and/ or departments.